Commit München e.V.

 Overcoming this division was the motivation to start MindLinks in 2016.
 MindLinks is a network for young people in orientation phases, where not the membership to a particular social group but individual knowledge, skills and ideas are highlighted.
 Originally founded by an American, Egyptian and German student, the initiative is now led by refugees and locals alike.
 Our shared belief is that the answer to the question - can we do it? - is best answered by focusing on the 'we'.
 By connecting the world on a personal level.

 Our goal is to enable eye-level intercultural and interdisciplinary exchange between different social groups.
-We do this through our weekly discussion seminars, peer partner program, german conversation hour, creative projects and social events.
+We do this through our weekly discussion seminars, peer partner program, german conversation hour and social events.

 Academic Student-Refugee Network